 “As many communities continue to recover from numerous natural disasters that impacted the U.S. in 2022 – including hurricanes, tornadoes, wildfires and floods – it shows the importance of making sure you are financially protected from devastating property losses.
 This starts with having the right level of replacement cost coverage for your home (dwelling coverage or Coverage A),” said Insurance Information Institute’s (Triple-I) Director of Corporate Communications Mark Friedlander.

-Replacement costs are running nearly double the U.S. Consumer Price Index, meaning it may cost 15 percent or more to replace your home today compared to just a year ago due to the rising costs of construction materials and labor.
-Additionally, based on the catastrophic flooding incurred in many parts of the country this year, we encourage all homeowners to consider flood insurance regardless of whether you live in a designated FEMA floodplain.
-As we have seen, 90% of natural disasters involve flooding and most Americans (only 4% have flood insurance nationally) are not protected from this common hazard.
+Based on the catastrophic flooding incurred in many parts of the country this year, we encourage all homeowners to consider flood insurance regardless of whether you live in a designated FEMA floodplain.
+As we have seen, 90% of natural disasters involve flooding and most Americans (only 4% have flood insurance nationally) are not protected from this common hazard.— Mark Friedlander, Triple-I

 Friedlander goes on to say, “We strongly recommend homeowners conduct an annual review of their insurance coverage with their agent to ensure they have the right amounts and types of property insurance, close any gaps, and take steps to prevent a catastrophic financial loss from the wrath of Mother Nature.”

 If you experience a loss that is covered by your home insurance policy, you can submit a claim, and you’ll be reimbursed up to your policy limits.
 In most cases, insurance will cover home improvements after a disaster — at least in part, assuming you have appropriate coverage.